 A fun photo op, the Greetings from Cleveland street art mural is one of the cool places in Cleveland to see.
 Created by graffiti artist Victor Ving, the mural was painted in 2015.
 You can easily find the giant postcard-style mural at the corner of West 25th Street and Chatham.
+MAP.

 Transformer Station Museum

 The Transformer Station is one of the unique places to visit in Cleveland.
 The historic building hosts a small collection of artworks created by contemporary artists from the region.
 The exhibits constantly change – plus, it is one of the free museums in Cleveland!

 SPACES is an art gallery and one of the top creative attractions in Cleveland.
 The exhibits feature modern works and cutting-edge art.
 Additionally, the gallery hosts classes, performances and special events.

 We love old neighborhoods, like Ohio City, that are extremely walkable, feature tree-lined streets and amazing architecture.
 Franklin Boulevard in Ohio City was once one of the most prestigious Cleveland streets – and historic houses, like the Franklin Castle, are still standing.
 Take a walk through the neighborhood to see what gems you might find!

 #5 Spend the Afternoon Outdoors in Cleveland

 Summertime visitors have ample options when it comes to things to do outdoors in Cleveland!
 Shoreline beaches and riverside paths are two favorite outdoor Cleveland, Ohio activities.